Tournament Rules & Regulations

 Team Composition:

 Teams are permitted to have a maximum roster of 14 players; Teams must begin play with 5 players.
 However, if a player fouls out or is injured the team may play shorthanded, if they do not have any substitutes.
-Players must play in at least one round robin/pool play game to be eligible for the play-offs of any tournament.
+Players must be on the rosters submitted to FANG minimum 1 day prior to the tournament to be eligible to play.

 Time Format: